Guardians vs. Blue Jays Player Props Betting Odds

 Ramírez Stats

-- Ramirez has put up 122 hits with 27 doubles, four triples, 18 home runs and 50 walks.
+- Ramirez has recorded 122 hits with 27 doubles, four triples, 18 home runs and 50 walks.
 He has driven in 65 runs with 16 stolen bases.

 Ramírez Recent Games